-What it takes to be a Companion Carer
+What it takes to be a Bright Carer

 Caring for elderly people is a role that requires many natural skills, skills that are not easily taught at college or at training courses.
 Empathy, patience, good listening and a cheerful attitude are a few key personality traits that are essential to provide meaningful support to an older person and to create a relevant and lasting relationship with them.

 Empathy is the ability to understand someone else’s feelings and to put yourself in their shoes, whatever the situation.
 Older people might get worried or anxious about things that we consider irrelevant or unimportant.
 They might be feeling saddened or frustrated when physically unable to do something or to remember a name.
 It is very important for a carer to be compassionate and to be able to share, not dismiss, the older person’s worries, sadness or frustration and offer appropriate reassurance and emotional support.